The idea of common good brings people together, says Martin Tan of The Majurity Trust

 Reflecting on TMT’s evolution, Tan, who has always believed in the transformative power of philanthropy, expresses pride in their efforts to go beyond window dressing.
 “It’s gratifying to hear our grantee partners trust us enough to share their problems,” he says.
 “We believe in building a thriving ecosystem based on trust and mutual respect.”

-The Foundry is one of his proudest achievements “because we have the opportunity…to achieve something that is truly from the community, by the community, for the community”.
 While excited about its establishment, he remains focused on the future of TMT and the broader philanthropic landscape.
 “My faith guides me.
 It compels me to translate words into action and serve.”

-If there is a lesson that has stuck with him in his six years at TMT, it is the potency of collective effort.
 “Creating real impact demands that we set aside self-interest for the common good to create incredible change.
 Together, we can achieve so much more.”